-The director will provide advice as to whether to schedule a news conference.
+The director of the OMR or AVP for University Advancement Communications will provide advice as to whether to schedule a news conference.

-The director will advise regarding the following press conference factors:
+The director of the OMR or AVP for University Advancement Communications will advise regarding the following press conference factors:

 It is important to carefully consider the desirability of having a press conference.
 Some matters require face-to-face press conference settings, while others are handled more efficiently in a news release format or by individual media contact.